-The Canadian National Exhibition (CNE) is a Toronto tradition that has been taking place for the last 135 years.
-I remember heading down to the CNE when I was a little kid and I’m sure my girls will remember our trips to the CNE when they grow up.
-When the CNE arrives we know that the summer is almost over…it always means that school is just around the corner.
-The CNE is the best place to visit if you are wondering what to do in Toronto to celebrate the last blast of summer.
+The Canadian National Exhibition (CNE) AKA The Ex is Toronto tradition dating back over 135 years.
+When the CNE arrives we know that summer has peaked and school is just around the corner making it the ideal place to celebrate the last blast of summer.
 There are so many things to do when you visit.
+Here are ten!

 What to do in Toronto: Kid-Friendly Fun at the CNE

-We love going to the CNE in the late afternoon.
-The heat of the day has cooled down, the breeze is streaming in from the lake and when the sun sets the Midway comes to life.
+Head to the CNE in the late afternoon after the heat of the day has cooled down, the breeze is streaming in from the lake.
+When the sun sets the Midway comes to life.
 The sounds, smells and sights of the midway are magically transformed when all the lights switch on.
 For a child, it’s like nothing they have ever experienced before.

 For a bird’s eye view of the CNE be sure to take a ride on the Sky Ride.
-I remember riding high above the fair grounds when I was a little girl.
-Never fear, you won’t be taking a trip on the same old ride that I was on as a child, last year was the debut of a whole new Sky Ride.
 The ride was so popular with families last year that they have added additional cars.

-The list of things to see and do at the CNE is seriously endless.
-I didn’t even mention the SuperDogs, the children’s farm area, the delicious and unusual treats in the Food Building, the concerts, the cooking shows and parades.
-There are plenty of deals to be had; $5 admission after 5pm and Kids Toonie Tuesdays.
+The list of things to see and do at the CNE is endless.
+From concerts, classic big kid rides like the Zipper, cooking shows and parades.
 It is hard to believe that so much can be packed in to two short weeks.
-Do you have any fond memories of visiting the CNE?
-What is your “must-see” ride or event?

 Canadian National Exhibition – CNE